A dynamical version of Silverman-Tate's height inequality: Height inequality using blow-ups

-From the above inequality using functoriality of Weil Height machines,\ we get the following inequality:
+Note that inequality \eqref{ineq:2} is almost ready to be the inequality in Theorem \ref{dynamical ST height inequality} except that in the right hand side we have different terms $|h_{M'}|$ and $|h_{\mathcal{Y}}|$.

-Note that inequality (2) is almost ready to be the inequality in Theorem \ref{theorem:main} except that in the right hand side we have the terms $|h_{\mathcal{M'}}|$ and $|h_{\Omega}|$ coming from line bundles $\mathcal{M'}$ on the projective varieties $S'$ and $\overline{S}$.
-Each of the two heights $h_{\mathcal{M}'}$ and $h_{\Omega}$ can be bounded by some constant times the canonical Weil heights $h_{S'}$ and $h_{\overline{S}}$.\ The reason is that the standard Weil heights are given by very ample line bundles into their respective projective embeddings.\ This will also be made more clear in the next section.\ Hence to get the final height inequality we have to show that the height $h_{S'}$ is bounded by a constant times the height $h_{\overline{S}}$ when we restrict it to $\mathcal{A}(\overline{k})$.\ We achieve this in the next section with the help of a lemma of Lang in \cite{lang2013fundamentals}.
+Each of the two heights can be bounded by some constant times the canonical Weil heights $h_{S'}$ and $h_{\overline{S}}$.\ The reason is that the standard Weil heights are given by very ample line bundles into their respective projective embeddings.\ This will also be made more clear in the next section.\ Hence to get the final height inequality we have to show that the height $h_{S'}$ is bounded by a constant times the height $h_{\overline{S}}$ when we restrict it to $X(\overline{k})$.

-\section{Last Inequality}
+\section{Last inequality}

-This section serves as a bridging explanation for some assumptions we have made throughout the article.\ We have a recurring theme throughout the article where we pass via blow-up to a different compactification but the blow up does not touch certain open sub-schemes\ (that is an isomorphism over these open sub-schemes)\ which are typically $\mathcal{A}$ or $S$ for us.\ With help of Lemma \ref{lemma:z1} we show that the height functions only differ up to constant multiple factors when restricted to open sub-schemes over which these blow-ups are isomorphisms.\ On the light of the inequality in Theorem \ref{theorem:main},\ this then justifies our change of base by application of blow-ups in section 3 and also shows us how to pass from inequality (2) in the previous section to the final inequality in Theorem \ref{theorem:main}.\\ \ \\ So let be a blow up morphism, where $\overline{S}$ is a projective irreducible variety so that $S'$ is also projective and irreducible variety.
-Moreover, we have an open subset $S\subset \overline{S}$ which is not touched by the blow up, i.e.\ $\pi^{-1}(S)\cong S$.
-Consider two line bundles $L_1$ and $L_2$ on $S'$; let $h_1$, $h_2$ be the Weil heights attached to them respectively, while $h_{\overline{S}}$ (resp.\ $h_{S'}$) denotes the Weil height on $\overline{S}$ (resp.\ $S'$) induced by the standard height on $\mathbb{P}^m$ (resp.\ $\mathbb{P}^{m'}$) and the given closed immersion $\overline{S}\subset \mathbb{P}^m$ (resp.\ $S'\subset \mathbb{P}^{m'}$).
-We want to bound $h_1$ and $h_2$ in terms of $h_{\overline{S}}$ (at least on a sub-domain).
+This section serves as a bridging explanation for some assumptions we have made throughout the article.\ We have a recurring theme throughout the article where we pass via blow-up to a different compactification but the blow up does not touch certain open sub-schemes\ (that is an isomorphism over these open sub-schemes)\ which are typically $\mathcal{A}$ or $S$ for us.\ With help of Lemma \ref{lemma:z1} we show that the height functions only differ up to constant multiple factors when restricted to open sub-schemes over which these blow-ups are isomorphisms.\ On the light of the inequality in Theorem \ref{dynamical ST height inequality},\ this then justifies our change of base by application of blow-ups in section 3 and also shows us how to pass from inequality (2) in the previous section to the final inequality in Theorem \ref{dynamical ST height inequality}.